opencomputeproject/SAI/doc/SAI-Proposal-ACL-1.md

 -------------------------------------------------------------------------------

 ## Overview ##
 SAI Access Control List (ACL) object implements ACL management functions.
 In SAI 0.9.1 through 0.9.5 versions, SAI ACL contained three types of objects, ACL table, ACL entry and ACL counter.
-The ACL table contains a number of ACL entries.
-Each ACL table defines a set of unique matching fields for all its ACL entries.
-A packet can match rules in different ACL tables and take non-conflicting actions from all the matched rules.
-However, within an ACL table, if a packet matches multiple rules, only the actions from the rule of highest priority are executed.
-ACL counters can also be created and attached to an ACL entry in order to counter the number of packets or bytes that match the ACL entry.
-The initial version of ACL table object has several ambiguities and limitations.
+SAI 1.0.0 introduces ACL group object to that list.
+An ACL table contains a number of ACL entries, with specific priorities.
+Each ACL table defines a set of unique match fields for all its ACL entries.
+Within an ACL table, if a packet matches multiple rules, only the actions from the rule of highest priority are executed.
+ACL groups are introduced to handle the case for allowing prioritized resolution of ACL tables associated with the same group.
+Within an ACL group a packet can match rules in different ACL tables and take non-conflicting actions from all the matched rules.
+ACL counters can also be created and attached to an ACL entry in order to count the number of packets or bytes that match the ACL entry.
+The SAI 1.0.0 specification below, clarifies several ambiguities and limitations that pre-SAI 1.0.0 ACL model had.

-This proposal introduced for SAI 1.0.0, proposes the following enhancements:
+This specification introduced for SAI 1.0.0, proposes the following enhancements:
-1. Introduce well defined binding point for an ACL table (or ACL Group) to be applied
+1. Introduce well defined binding point for an ACL table (or ACL group) to be applied.
-2. Clarify the behavior and usage of ACL group ID and metadata fields
+2. Introduce ACL group object and clarify the behavioral expectations of ACL groups and metadata fields.
-3. Simplify ACL table stages that were relevant in absense of a binding point
+3. Simplify ACL table stages that were relevant in absense of a binding point (INGRESS and EGRESS ONLY).
-4. Address scaling concerns in absense of a well defined binding point
+4. Address scaling concerns in absense of a well defined binding point.
-5. Introduce behavioral model for ACLs
+5. Introduce behavioral model for ACLs.
-6. Adding tunnel and bridge interface specific ACL behavior
+6. Adding tunnel and bridge interface specific ACL table and ACL group behavior.

 These enhancements are relatively generic and simplifies the ACL model for operators.

 ### Binding Points
 In SAI all physical and logical interfaces are represented by a UOID (for eg. ports  - saiport.h, LAGs - sailag.h, RIFs - sairouterintf.h, Tunnels - saitunnel.h, Bridge Ports - saibridgeintf.h, etc).
 These are well defined objects in SAI that identify a flow ingressing and egressing through a switch.
-The ability to filter, classify, or apply specific rules to the traffic that ingresses or egresses through these objects/interfaces allow applications and operators to focus on the functionality of what they want to achieve (filtering traffic), and avoid looking at the internals of the switch asics.
+The ability to filter, classify, or apply specific rules to the traffic that ingresses or egresses through these objects/interfaces allow applications and operators to focus on the functionality of what they want to achieve (**filtering traffic**) and avoid looking at the internals of the switch asics.

 These physical and logical interfaces represented by UOIDs are well defined bind points to apply ACL tables rules (and ACL groups).
 Following are the bind points introduced in SAI 1.0.0:
 1. Physical Ports and Lags (saiport.h and sailag.h)